rodrigoross/jenkins-php-api/README.md

 Jenkins PHP API
 ===============

+This project is a fork of the [jenkins-php-api](https://github.com/jenkins-khan/jenkins-php-api) with come added features and updates since I needed some tweeks on the font code to work on some private repositories.

+All credits to the developers on [Jenkins-khan](https://github.com/jenkins-khan) team that created this project.

 Jenkins PHP API is a set of classes designed to interact with Jenkins CI using its API.